 Academic Goals of Yonsei Sociology

-Sociology pursues diversity.
-We can say that another characteristic of sociology is diversity, that is individuals with diverse characteristics and different roles interacting within the larger matrix of society.
-Diversity also means democratic and egalitarian ways to look at society.
-It emphasizes interdisciplinary approaches with other academic fields because it seeks multiple ways to resolve the problems through critical thinking and creative analysis of social phenomena and social problems.
+Therefore, sociology strives for diversity.
+Another feature of sociology is diversity, exemplified by individuals with varied characteristics and roles interacting within society.
+Diversity also entails democratic and egalitarian approaches to understanding society.
+Sociology stresses interdisciplinary collaboration with other academic fields to provide multiple solutions to social problems through critical analysis and creative thought on social phenomena and issues.

-The history of Yonsei sociology dates back to 1918.
-The first sociology class in Korea was taught in 1918 by Han-kyung Won, the third Yonhee Principal.
-Yonsei Sociology continued its legacy through lectures by Nam-woon Paik and Kyung-duk Ha, and finally, Yonsei University Department of Sociology was founded in 1972.
+The origins of Yonsei sociology can be traced back to 1918 when Han-kyung Won, the third Yonhee Principal, taught the inaugural sociology class in Korea.
+Building on this foundation, Yonsei Sociology developed through lectures delivered by Nam-woon Paik and Kyung-duk Ha until the establishment of Yonsei University Department of Sociology in 1972.

-In 1973, Professors Byong Je Jon and Kye Choon Ahn were simultaneously appointed as full-time professors.
-Two professors—Bok Song and Yong-Shin Park—were appointed during the spring and fall semester of 1975.
-Professor Jae-sik Chong joined the department as faculty in 1980, and the next year, Professor Hae-joang Cho became a faculty member.
-In the spring semester of 1987, Professors Yong-Hak Kim and Seok-Choon Lew were appointed as full-time professors.
-In 1990, Professor Jae-sik Chong moved back to Boston University, and two years later, Professor Ho-Ki Kim joined the department as faculty.
-In the fall semester of 1995, Professor Dong-No Kim became a faculty member, and the number of full-time professors nine.
+In 1973, full-time professorships were simultaneously awarded to Professors Byong Je Jon and Kye Choon Ahn.
+During the spring and fall semester of 1975, two further professors, Bok Song and Yong-Shin Park, were appointed.
+Professor Jae-sik Chong began working at the department as faculty in 1980 and the following year, Professor Hae-joang Cho also joined the faculty.
+In the spring semester of 1987, full-time professorships were granted to Professors Yong-Hak Kim and Seok-Choon Lew.
+In 1990, Professor Jae-sik Chong returned to Boston University, and two years later, Professor Ho-Ki Kim joined the faculty.
+During the fall semester of 1995, Professor Dong-No Kim became a full-time professor, increasing the number of faculty members to nine.

-At the turn of the twenty-first century, there have been active recruitments of faculty members.
-In the year 2000, Professor Hyun Mee Kim was appointed as a full-time professor.
-In the spring of 2001, Professor Wang-Bae Kim joined the department.
-Professor Jun Han and Professor Chan-Ung Park joined the department as faculty members in 2002 and 2003, respectively.
-The year 2005 added two new faculty members, Professor.
-Jaeyoun Won in the spring, and Professor Yoosik Youm in the fall semester.
-After Professors Hae-joang Cho and Hyunmi Kim left the sociology department to build the Anthropology Department in 2008, Professor Jeonghan Kang became a faculty member.
-In the second half of the 2010s, three professors—Youngmi Kim, Dohoon Lee, and Seong-soo Choi— joined the department as members in 2015, 2017, and 2019, respectively.
+In the early twenty-first century, there were extensive faculty recruitments, resulting in the appointment of Professor Hyun Mee Kim as a full-time professor in the year 2000.
+In spring 2001, the sociology department welcomed Professor Wang-Bae Kim.
+Subsequently, Professor Jun Han and Professor Chan-Ung Park were appointed as faculty members in 2002 and 2003, respectively.
+The department expanded in 2005, with two new additions in the form of Professor Jaeyoun Won during spring and Professor Yoosik Youm during the fall semester.
+After Professors Hae-joang Cho and Hyunmi Kim departed for the Anthropology Department in 2008, Professor Jeonghan Kang joined the faculty.
+In the latter part of the 2010s, Youngmi Kim, Dohoon Lee, Seong-soo Choi, and Juyeon Park joined the department as members in 2015, 2017, 2019, and 2023 respectively.

-Yonsei Sociology initiated the Special Professor Exchange Program to invite well-renowned sociologists from other societies since the second semester of 2000.
-They bring outstanding research and teaching credentials to the department.
-For example, Youngjoo Cha (Sociology Department, Indiana University-Bloomington) has joined Yonsei Sociology as an associate professor since 2019.
-As of 2021, Professors Byong Je Jon, Kye Choon Ahn, Bok Song, Yong-Shin Park, Yong-Hak Kim, and Seok-Choon Lew have all retired and are now serving as professors emerita.
+Yonsei Sociology launched the Special Professor Exchange Program in the second semester of 2000 to invite esteemed sociologists from other societies.
+These scholars bring exceptional research and teaching qualifications to the department.
+For instance, Youngjoo Cha has been working as an associate professor in the Sociology Department at Indiana University-Bloomington since 2019, and has now joined Yonsei Sociology.
+Meanwhile, the following Professors have retired and are serving as professors emeritus in 2021: Byong Je Jon, Kye Choon Ahn, Bok Song, Yong-Shin Park, Yong-Hak Kim, and Seok-Choon Lew.

-The sociology department established the graduate program in 1976.
-The first master's graduate is Junho Kim, emeritus professor at Kangwon National University.
-The first doctoral graduate is Haeng-Cheol Shin, emeritus professor at Jeju National University.
-By 2021, the department has conferred 105 Ph.D. degrees and 512 master’s degrees.
+The sociology department founded its graduate programme in 1976.
+Junho Kim, emeritus professor at Kangwon National University, became the first master’s graduate.
+The first doctoral graduate, Haeng-Cheol Shin, is an emeritus professor at Jeju National University.
+As of 2021, the department has awarded 105 Ph.D. degrees and 512 master’s degrees.

-The sociology department published the Yonsei Journal of Sociology from 1977 to 1994.
-The Institute for Social Development Studies, established under the auspices of the sociology department in 1992, published the Journal of Social Development Studies (1995-2004) and the Journal of Contemporary Society and Culture (2007-2010).
+The Department of Sociology released the Yonsei Journal of Sociology from 1977 until 1994.
+Subsequently, the Institute for Social Development Studies, which was founded under the department’s sponsorship in 1992, published the Journal of Social Development Studies (1995-2004) and the Journal of Contemporary Society and Culture (2007-2010).

-The sociology department has been the recipient of the Brain Korea 21 grant from the Korea Research Foundation since 2006.
-The department has provided graduate students with scholarships and stipends and helped students to present their works at international conferences and publish their research in academic journals.
-The department has also fostered collaborative academic partnerships, including but not limited to Harvard University, Princeton University, UPenn, Indiana University-Bloomington, Freie Universtät Berlin, University of Tokyo, Peking University, and Australian National University.
+Additionally, the sociology department has been a recipient of the Brain Korea 21 grant from the Korea Research Foundation since 2006.
+The department has awarded graduate students scholarships and stipends, guiding them to present their work at international conferences and publish in academic journals.
+The language used is clear, objective, and value-neutral, with grammatical accuracy and logical structure.
+Abbreviations are explained upon first use, and technical terms are used consistently.
+The department has also cultivated academic partnerships, including esteemed institutions such as Harvard University, Princeton University, UPenn, Indiana University-Bloomington, Freie Universität Berlin, University of Tokyo, Peking University, and Australian National University.

-The sociology department prides itself on its communicative and collaborative culture.
-The department hosts special events for undergraduate and graduate students, including spring field trips, spring athletic competitions, and fall hiking trips.
-The fall hiking trip has been a tradition of the Yonsei sociology department since 1986.
-These social events offer unique opportunities for students to interact with other students and faculty members and to foster a better intellectual community.
+The Sociology Department prides itself on communicating and collaborating effectively.
+It hosts special events for undergraduates and postgraduates, such as spring field trips, athletic competitions, and autumn hiking trips.
+The latter has been a tradition of the Yonsei Sociology Department since 1986.
+These social events provide distinctive occasions for students to connect with peers and faculty members, and to cultivate an enriched intellectual community.